NeilM5/Bindershell/README.md

 - `cd [path]` - change directory
 - `tree` - shows the directory struture (gives warning for large directories)
 - `create -f [filename]` - creates a file in current directory (use -d for making folders)
-- `del -f [filename]` - permanently delete a file in current directory with warning (use -d for deleting folders)
+- `del -f [filename]` - deletes a file in current directory by moving to a .trash folder (use -d for deleting folders)
 - `mem [filename]` - returns the size of a file
 - `find [extension]` - finds and lists the paths of all files from the current directory with given extension
 - `sort -f -t` - lists all files (-f) sorted by type (-t) (use `help` command to check `sort` options)
-- `bbox add [filename]` - add a file to BinderBox
-- `bbox list` - list all files in BinderBox with metadata
+- `mode box` - switches to Binderbox mode to access bbox commands (use `mode shell` to switch back)

 Use `help` command to view all supported commands and their options